 The Review of Journalism (RJ) is Canada’s watchdog on the watchdogs.
 Founded in 1984 by the late Don Obe, former chair of the School of Journalism, this award-winning magazine is produced by graduate and undergraduate students in their final year with the support of faculty and industry professionals.

 Obe believed that the RJ’s job was to probe the quality of journalism in Canada.
-After nearly three decades, we’re still on assignment.
+After nearly four decades, we’re still on assignment.
 The mission of this year’s group of editors is to chronicle Canadian journalism by questioning its faults and celebrating its successes.
 We will examine the forces shaping journalism today to foster critical thinking about, and accountability within, the industry.

 In order to reflect the widespread changes in the journalism industry, the RJ continues to evolve.
 Don Obe launched a magazine; today, in addition to our annual spring print issue, we also publish content on our website, podcast, and newsletter.

 Accountable: We believe in holding Canada’s watchdogs accountable.
 We will pursue difficult stories and ask difficult questions.
 We will also hold ourselves to the professional standards we expect from other journalistic publications.